 - Zwarte Piet is racist.
 Offended from the first time I saw the blackfaced character, I did my own research and found it’s racist history.
 That Zwarte Piet is black due to soot from the chimney is recent spin and PR, and not even very good as they continue to cover their faces in the blackest black, wear Afro wigs and exaggerated lips as opposed to smudges as would be the case if it were soot.
 Zwarte Piet is racist and offensive.
 Period.

 - Bike culture.
-While I am an admitted fair weather cyclist, which results in me basically being a recreational cyclist, I do appreciate the bike culture in The Netherlands.
+While I am an admitted fair-weather cyclist, which results in me basically being a recreational cyclist, I do appreciate the bike culture in The Netherlands.
 For the Dutch, however, the bike is transportation.
-More than transportation, in fact, its a way of life.
-On the bike paths you’ll see everyone from women in skirts and heels to businessmen in suits to parents with a child seat on the front and back to transport multiple children (something I happily did when the Lovely Ladies were small, probably up to ages 2 and 5) to Bakfiets (wagon bike) with multiple children or transporting stuff.
+More than transportation, in fact, it’s a way of life.
+On the bike paths, you’ll see everyone from women in skirts and heels to businessmen in suits to parents with a child seat on the front and back to transport multiple children (something I happily did when the Lovely Ladies were small, probably up to ages 2 and 5) to Bakfiets (wagon bike) with multiple children or transporting stuff.
 There are designated bike lanes and lights to regulate the traffic; yes, traffic, every morning and every evening the bike paths are teeming with traffic.
 20 years into this gig and it is still amazing to see.

 - Quality/pace of life is one of the good things about living here, with people being intentional about stopping to smell the roses (tulips don’t have a scent), though I think that is more indicative of Europe in general, and not specific to The Netherlands.

-- Neighborhood shops like the butcher, the baker, the candlestick maker – well, maybe not a candlestick maker, but there is likely at least one shop, maybe even 2, that sell them – makes life in The Netherlands gezellig (cosy).
+- Neighborhood shops like the butcher, the baker, the candlestick maker – well, maybe not a candlestick maker, but there is likely at least one shop, maybe even 2, that sell them – makes life in The Netherlands gezellig (cozy).

 - Lengthy restaurant meals in The Netherlands must be the origin for the term “slow food”.
 Seriously though, I didn’t always appreciate the lengthy restaurant meals, but eventually came to realize that the meal itself is the event, not necessarily the thing you do before the event.
 Waiters wait on you as opposed to rush you through the meal in order to turn the table over for the next guests.

 - The food in The Netherlands gets gripes and gratitude from me.
 Yes to pannekoeken, poffertjes, oliebollen, friets, rijstaffel (which is actually Indonesian, but the Dutch proudly claim), stroopwafel, cheese, and appelgabak.
-However, I’ll pass on the bitterballen, Erwtensoep (pea soup), herring and black licorice.
+However, I’ll pass on the bitterballen, Erwtensoep (pea soup), herring, and black licorice.

 - Coffee and a cookie.
 I was upset for a long time that there was no Starbucks in The Netherlands and not having the option to grab a cup of coffee and go.
 But I soon learned to love sitting and enjoying a leisurely cup of coffee – in an actual ceramic cup – and a cookie.
 If you didn’t have a “koekje bij de koffie” (cookie with coffee), did you even have a coffee?
 And to make it even more Dutch, I have a Koffie Verkeerd or “coffee wrong”, named so because it is made with more milk than a normal coffee with milk, to which I say if that’s wrong I don’t want to be right.